cobobc/milestone_project_2/README.md

 #### Returning Users

-*   As a Returning user, I want to continue to challenge my golfing knowledge - Testing was performed on both quizes to ensure a continuously seemless and challenging experience for users.
+*   As a Returning user, I want to continue to challenge my golfing knowledge with updated quiz questions - Testing was performed on both quizes to ensure a continuously seemless and challenging experience for users.

 *   As a Returning user, I want to be challanged with new quiz questions - Testing cannot be performed on this parameter as the site will updated weekly with new questions by employees of Tee Time Trivia.